ADirin/Sep1_Imp_2025/Week5/Jenkins.md

 # 📝 Introduction to Jenkins
+### 👉 *IMPORTANT*
-### 👉 **Note**: In the new version of Jenkins, the location and design of the settings have changed, but the functionality remains the same.
+   1. In the new version of Jenkins, the location and design of the settings have changed, but the functionality remains the same.
 I recommend following along with the lecture or the provided video tutorial when I configure the settings.
+   2. The file paths shown in the screenshots are based on my own setup.
+Please ensure you use the correct paths in your respective tools.

 ## What is Jenkins?